 Q1.
 What to bring to practice?

 A1.
-Water bottle, swimsuit, goggles, a jacket, and a good attitude!
+Water bottle, swimsuit, goggles, jacket, and a good attitude!

 Q2.
 What experience should I have in swimming before trying out?

 A2.
-It is highly recommended that you are able to swim four lengths (25 yards) of the pool consecutively without feeling overly exhausted.
+You must be able to swim eight lengths (200 yards) of the pool consecutively without stopping while doing either Freestyle, Breaststroke, or Backstroke.
 You do not need to know all four strokes but you do need to have a basic understanding of Freestyle (Front Crawl), Racing Backstroke, and Racing Breaststroke.
 When swimming Freestyle you should be comfortable with side breathing and having your head under the water while swimming.
 If you would like tips or ideas on proper swim technique to prepare you for tryouts you and/or your parents may contact either coach through the WHRHS email.

 Q3.
 What will tryouts be like?

 A3.
-The first day or two of tryouts will be a general practice consisting of around 2000 yards where coaches will get to see and evaluate the swimmers.
-The following days will consist of some timed trials to gauge everyone's starting place for the season.
-Freshman and new swimmers may be asked to work with either coach privately for a small amount of time to get a feel for the swimmer and their strengths or weaknesses.
-Simply put, to make it through the first week or five days of practice means you can be on the team if you wish to be.
+The first two days of tryouts will be a general practice consisting of around 1500-2000 yards where coaches will see and evaluate the swimmers.
+The following days will consist of time trials to gauge everyone's starting place for the season.
+Simply put, to make it through the first week or five days of practice means you are on the team!
 If you are highly struggling however you may be asked to wait a year and practice for safety reasons but there are other places to help the team out so don’t fret just yet!
 And one big thing, REMEMBER TO BRING GOGGLES!
-Coach Hauck on the first day of his tryouts in high school thought he didn’t need them, he was very very wrong.
+Coach Hauck did not bring goggles to his first day of High School Swim Team tryouts, and that was a rather painful mistake!

 Q4.
 How long are practices and meets?